CHEMeDATA/CHEMeDATA.github.io/README.md

 ### How to make better chemistry data?

-We consider here the supplementary data (typically .zip files) that are produced in association to publication or to fulfil the requirements of funding agencies to make data open.
+The supplementary data (typically .zip files) that are produced in association to publication or to fulfil the requirements of funding agencies to make data available can be improved.

 - Recommendations for the [chemists](chemists.md).
 - Recommendations for the [providers](data_provider.md) of chemistry data (University repositories, Journal editors, etc.).